California Institute for Regenerative Medicine: History

 In late 2019, CIRM had awarded more than $2.67 billion in grant funding across six broad categories: physical and institutional infrastructure, basic research, education and training, research translation, research application and clinical trials.

 The $3 billion initially provided to CIRM through Proposition 71 was budgeted to last until 2017.
 In February 2014, Robert Klein, a leader in the initial campaign for Proposition 71 and former CIRM Board Chair, presented a proposal at the UC San Diego Moores Cancer Center to extend CIRM funding.
-Another option discussed at that time, was for CIRM to become a private, non-profit organization that would rely solely on outside funding.
+Another option discussed at that time was for CIRM to become a private, non-profit organization that would rely solely on outside funding.

 In 2020, as CIRM's funding from the 2004 Proposition 71 was expiring, another ballot measure, Proposition 14, was advanced in California to add an additional $5.5 billion to CIRM, to enable it to continue its mission.
 The measure passed with 51% of the vote, and so the CIRM will continue operating.

 Oversight

 The CIRM Board is composed of members appointed by elected state officers, including the Governor, Lt.
-Governor, the State Treasurer, The Controller, the Speaker of the CA State Assembly and the President Pro Tempore of the California State Senate.
-Only one member shall be appointed from a single university, institution or entity.
+Governor, the State Treasurer, the Controller, the Speaker of the California State Assembly, and the President pro tempore of the California State Senate.
+Only one member shall be appointed from a single university, institution, or entity.

 The most recent 2018 audit found CIRM has a collaborative, engaged and performance-oriented culture, is patient-centered and has improved processes to be more efficient and effective since the implementation of CIRM 2.0.

 In 2008 the Little Hoover Commission evaluated CIRM at the request of California Senators Sheila Kuehl and George Runner.
 The Commission commented specifically on the structure of the CIRM governance board and the need for greater transparency and accountability.
 The Commission provided suggestions on how to improve the structure and enhance the functioning of the CIRM board some of which included: decreasing the size of the ICOC from 29 to 15 members with four having no affiliations with CIRM-funded organizations; allowing board members to serve a maximum of four years; and eliminating the overlapping responsibilities of the agency chair and the board president.
 In addition, the Commission recommended that CIRM also allow outside experts to evaluate grant proposals.

-CA Senator Dean Florez, Little Hoover Commission member and State Senate Majority leader at the time, was not satisfied with the report, highlighting several concerns in a letter to the Little Hoover Commission, stating: “I am concerned about the Commission's apparent rush to conclude its report.
+California Senator Dean Florez, Little Hoover Commission member and State Senate Majority leader at the time, was not satisfied with the report, highlighting several concerns in a letter to the Little Hoover Commission, stating: “I am concerned about the Commission's apparent rush to conclude its report.
 As one member said at the meeting, five minutes and a sandwich is not adequate time for Commission members to absorb the information that was presented.
 While I appreciate the substantial effort that Commission members and staff put into drafting the report, I am concerned that due to its rush to approve the report, the Commission gave disproportionate weight to CIRM's critics and did not consider a broader range of views on the complex issues that are the subject of the report.”